Top 6 Myths About “Bad Luck Bananas” On Fishing Boats (2020 UPDATE)

 And it was also said that some banana rich areas of Africa and the Caribbean had some of the most destructive wood-eating termites in the world.

 So you can imagine that sometimes these termites would cling to the banana trees as they were dragged across the land to the docks where they were loaded on the ship.

-And when the termites realized that they were now in an all wooden cargo hold, it was like a kid getting left in a candy store…aka Wood Heaven for a termite.
+And when the termites realized that they were now in an all-wooden cargo hold, it was like a kid getting left in a candy store…aka Wood Heaven for a termite.

-Needless to say, the termites went to town on the wooden ship, causing tons of damage, and in some cases eating holes in the hull that were not repairable (as the sailors found out about the leaks way too late).
+Needless to say, the termites went to town on the wooden ship, causing tons of damage, and in some cases eating holes in the hull that was not repairable (as the sailors found out about the leaks way too late).

 Because many of the sailors wanted to blame the bad luck on something, the obvious patsy was the bananas, as they were the reason the termites had made it on board.

 #5 Reason To Have No Bananas On Board Your Boat While Fishing